The Program of Liberal Studies is grateful to its generous and involved alumni for supporting the Program.

 Funds to Support Student Awards or Program Activities

 The Bird Award honors Dr. Otto A. Bird, founder and first Director of the General Program.
 It is presented each year to that student in the General Program of Liberal Studies whose Senior Essay is adjudged to best exemplify the ideals of liberal learning, Graduates and Faculty established this award in 1975, upon the occasion of the twenty-fifth anniversary of the establishment of the Program.

 In 1998, PLS began a community outreach seminar with students from the South Bend Center for the Homeless.
 The World Masterpieces Seminar runs for the entire academic year.
-Contributions help defray the cost of the books and outings to plays, concerts and operas.
-This fund also supports the involvement of PLS faculty in the Westville Education Initiative, a collaboration between Notre Dame and Holy Cross to offer college degree programs to inmates in the Westville Correctional Facility.
+Contributions help defray the cost of the books and outings to plays, concerts, and operas.
+This fund also supports the involvement of PLS faculty in the Moreau College Initiative (previously the Westville Education Initiative), a collaboration between Notre Dame and Holy Cross to offer college degree programs to inmates in the Westville Correctional Facility.

 Susan was an extraordinary student and a remarkable young woman who graduated in 1990 and met an early and tragic death in 1992.
 Her classmates hoped to memorialize her with a named scholarship to be awarded annually to a PLS student.
 The PLS faculty members have since established an endowed “Spirit of Susan Clements” Award to be given to the graduating senior who most embodies the combination of scholarship, industry, and spirit that Susan possessed.

 Presented annually to the student in the Program of Liberal Studies who has submitted the outstanding piece of writing in that year, honors Dr. Edward J. Cronin whose tireless efforts for good writing distinguished his more than three decades of teaching from the inception of the Program.
 Alumni, faculty, students and friends established this award in April, 1982, at the time of Dr. Cronin’s retirement.